weecology/data-sharing-paper/data_sharing_ms.md

 Including an explicit license with your data is the best way to let others know exactly what they can and cannot do with the data you shared.
 We recommend using well established licenses (e.g., [Creative Commons licenses](http://creativecommons.org/licenses/)) in order to clearly communicate the rights and responsibilities of both the people providing the data and the people using it.
-We also recommend using the most open license possible (e.g., [CC0](http://creativecommons.org/publicdomain/zero/1.0/)), because even minor restrictions on data use can have unintended consequences for the reuse of the data [@schofield2009].
+We also recommend using the most open license possible, because even minor restrictions on data use can have unintended consequences for the reuse of the data [@schofield2009; @poisot2013].
+The Creative Commons Zero license (CC0) places no restrictions on data use and is considered by many to be the best license for sharing data (e.g., [@schofield2009; @poisot2013], [http://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/](http://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/)).
 Having a clear and open license will increase the chance that other scientists will be comfortable using your data.

 Most repositories provide licensing for data.
 While some repositories use a single license (e.g., Dryad uses only CC0), others allow for multiple license types that vary in rights and terms of use (Table 3).
 The most common data licenses are Creative Commons licenses.
-The Creative Commons Zero license (CC0) places no restrictions on data use and is considered by many to be the best license for sharing data (e.g., [@schofield2009], [http://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/](http://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/)).
 You should familiarize yourself with the policies and licensing options of the repositories most commonly used in your field, and with the forms of data that attract copyright.
 You can learn more about copyright by visiting the [University of Michigan website](http://www.lib.umich.edu/copyright/facts-and-data), the [Australian National Data Service](http://www.ands.org.au/guides/copyright-and-data-awareness.html), and the [Digital Curation Center](http://www.dcc.ac.uk/resources/how-guides/license-research-data#x1-140007).